My Inaugural Kayak Trip with Talaysay Tours

 I had heard stories of places along the Salish Sea where the fish were so plentiful it appeared as though the water sizzled.
 I didn’t realize when we set out for the day’s paddle that I would have a chance to witness this natural phenomenon with our adventurous group.

 Fueled by freshly foraged berries (salmon, Saskatoon, and huckleberries), a hearty hot breakfast, and the pure joy of cooking outside, we made our way out into smait to visit the ancestral forest garden at the head of the inlet.
 We’d been gifted permission to respectfully go ashore to meet the many medicines lovingly cultivated there by countless generations of shíshálh ancestors.
+All 10 of us were excited for this opportunity, but none more so than plant aficionado, Trent, my friend and co-guide.
+I was thrilled to be guiding this trip with Blythe and Trent, two incredibly brilliant and beautiful souls whom I have the privilege to learn so much from.

 Delicious foraged breakfast berries.